WasmSoft/dhaman_landing_page/README.md

 Dhaman helps freelancers and clients move from informal agreements and payment uncertainty into a clear, transparent, and trackable payment protection experience.

-**Core idea:**
+> **Core Principle:**
-The client does not pay without protection, and the freelancer does not work without protection.
+> Dhaman creates balanced financial protection between clients and freelancers: clients pay with confidence, and freelancers work with secured payment assurance.

 ---